sy2002/QNICE-FPGA/vhdl/vga/README.md

 blinking cursor.

 ### `vga_text_mode`
-This is the most complex part of the module.
 This block receives the configuration signals from the `vga_register_map` and the pixel counters from the block `vga_pixel_counters` and it reads data from the Display RAM, the Font RAM, and the Palette RAM.
 It then generates an output stream of pixel colors in RGB format.

 The operation is divided into three steps:
 1. First it reads a single word from the Display RAM, where the address is